 - Place the baking sheet in the oven and roast for around 40 minutes in total until the vegetables are tender starting to brown slightly.
 Turn the vegetables roughly halfway through cooking.

 - As the vegetables are nearing being done, prepare the sides, if adding.
-Put the couscous in a heatproof bowl and pour boiling water over it to just cover it.
-Leave for a couple minutes, ideally covered, to absorb the water then fluff up with a fork.
+Put the couscous in a heatproof bowl, add a small drizzle of olive oil and pour boiling water over it to just cover the level of the couscous by a small amount.
+Cover the bowl and leave for a couple minutes to absorb the water.
+Then fluff up with a fork.

-- Finley chop the cilantro/coriander and parsley and add them to the yogurt, along with the lemon juice, oil and a little salt and pepper, and mix well.
+- For the yogurt sauce, finely chop the cilantro/coriander and parsley and add them to the yogurt, along with the lemon juice, oil and a little salt, pepper and garlic powder, and mix well.

 - Serve the vegetables over the couscous with the herby yogurt sauce to the side or drizzled over.